 .

 In 2020 Covid-19 shut down my in-person digital printing workshop and made it possible for me to attend Richard Blanco’s chapbook workshop offered online the same week.
 I had a thirty-year bucket list item to write a series of love poems to the earth and I saw this as an opportunity to complete it.
 It became much more than that.
-I hadn’t planned to write a poem a day for a year – or be trained as a
+I hadn’t planned to write a poem a day for a year – or be trained as a voice actor – but that is what happened.
+Poetry helped me survive and thrive during the Great Pause.

 .